patrickamsler/ml-notes/language-models.md

 - **Special tokens**: Tokens that are used to indicate the start and end of a sequence, padding, or other special purposes.
 E.g. `<s>` for start of sequence, `</s>` for end of sequence, `<pad>` for padding.
 - **Capitalization**: Whether the tokenizer is case-sensitive or not.
 Case sensitive tokenizers treat "Hello" and "hello" as different tokens.

+### Types of Embeddings
+- **Word Embeddings**: Represent individual words in a continuous vector space.
+Examples include Word2Vec, GloVe, and FastText.
+- **Sentence Embeddings**: Represent entire sentences or phrases in a continuous vector space.
+- **Document Embeddings**: Represent entire documents in a continuous vector space. e.g. Bag of Words
+- **Token Embeddings**: Represent individual tokens (words, subwords, or characters) in a continuous vector space. e.g. BERT, GPT-2, and RoBERTa

 ### Token Embeddings

 Token embeddings are the numerical representation of tokens in a continuous vector space.
 They are initialized randomly and are learned during the training process.
 The embeddings are typically of a fixed size, e.g. 768 or 1024 dimensions.